Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 Please note, you can only use one option at a time!
 If you configured more than one option, Microhomebridge might not behave as you'd expect.

 Click Save and start the device recover function in the alexa app.
-The above configured device should be discovered.
+The above configured device should be discovered and should be able to receive voice commands.

+# Backup Settings

+Microhomebridge stores all information about switches and Wifi-Settings in a SPIFFS-File called "EEPROM.txt".
+This file is accessable via FTP even during normal operation.
+You can download and upload this config file as you like.
+Be advised that you should reboot the esp-board after you exchanged this file.

 # Setting up development environment.